 The experience hasn’t been all bad, though.
 Between 2015 and 2018, she was based in Cyberjaya and going to work was a major highlight of her time.

 ** Regarding people being deported, the interview was done in June 2019.
 I’m not sure what the situation is now.
 There’s the story of Jeff who—like the MBA student who died in police custody recently—spent a week in police custody even though he had valid work documents.

 If you’re a foreigner in Malaysia, do you have local friends?
 Do you think that you should have friends who are Malaysian?

 She talks about the black woman experience in Malaysia and how black women tend to stick to their people.
 “The dating pool is limited (for black women).
 But for black men, the dating pool is wider.”

-This forms part the basis of Other Expats’ August 2019 theme: dating and relationships while black in Malaysia.
+This forms part of the Other Expats’ August 2019 theme: dating and relationships while black in Malaysia.

 Share your thoughts, comments or opinions about this in the comments or let me know if you want to be on the series of interviews we have scheduled for this month.

 The intro soundtrack is by Big Mean Sound Machine, edited by Small Room Productions.
 Subscribe to the Other Expats podcast on Apple Podcasts, Google Play Music, Overcast, Pocket Casts and Anchor, and sign up for our monthly newsletters otherexpats.com/subscribe.
 Connect with us and let us know what you think about the episode on Facebook, Twitter, Instagram, and LinkedIn or send us an email via hello @ otherexpats.com.